-- The designer grants to WOW™ a worldwide, royalty free, perpetual, transferable licence to use any images or media sent to WOW™ (including images, inspirations and stories) for promotional, merchandising and/or media purposes.
+7.3.
+The designer grants to WOW™ a worldwide, royalty free, perpetual, transferable licence to use any images or media sent to WOW™ (including images, inspirations, and stories) for promotional, merchandising, exhibition and/or media purposes, with no cost

 8. Garment Ownership and Responsibility

-Subject to any the purchase of a garment in accordance with Clause: Garment Retention below, the designer retains ownership of any garment submitted to WOW™.
+8.1.
+Subject to any the purchase of a garment in accordance with Clause 9 (Garment Retention) below, the designer retains ownership of any garment submitted to WOW™.

-Subject to compliance with Clause: Entry Components, WOW™ will be responsible for the safekeeping of garments from the point that WOW™ takes possession of such garment with the exception of any damage caused as a result of events outside the reasonable control of WOW™.
+8.2.
+Subject to compliance with Clause 6.3(c) (Entry Components), WOW™ will be responsible for the safekeeping of garments from the point that WOW™ takes possession of such garment provided that:

 9. Garment Retention

-In the event the designer’s garment is selected for the WOW™ Award Show, the designer grants to WOW™ the right to retain its garment for up to 15 months following the show season for use in promotion of WOW™ generally including displaying at the World of WearableArt™ and Classic Cars Museum and external functions and promotions and off-site exhibitions.
+9.2.
+In the event the designer’s garment is selected for the WOW™ Award Show, the designer grants to WOW™ the right to retain its garment for up to 15 months following the show season for use in promotion of WOW™ including exhibitions at the National WOW® Museum and Nelson Classic Cars Museum and external functions and promotions and off-site exhibitions.

-Each designer grants to WOW™ a first option to purchase any garment for inclusion in the WOW™ historic collection.
+9.3.
+Each designer grants to WOW™ a first option to purchase any garment for inclusion in the WOW™ historical collection.

-If, in the future, there is insufficient storage space or another reason why WOW™ cannot retain a garment as part of the WOW™ permanent collection, WOW™ will contact the designer (using the contact details provided by the designer) and give the designer two months to choose to have its garment returned at the designer’s cost for the return freight before it is removed from the WOW™ permanent collection.
-If WOW™ is unable to contact the designer after three attempts (by telephone and email using those details provided by the designer), or does not receive any response from the designer, over the two month period, WOW™ will remove the garment from the WOW™ collection, recycling the garment where possible.
+9.4.
+If, in the future, there is insufficient storage space or another reason why WOW™ cannot retain a garment as part of the WOW™ historical collection, WOW™ will attempt to contact the designer (by telephone and email using those details provided by the designer) and give the designer two months to choose to have his/her garment returned at the designer’s cost.
+If WOW™ does not receive a response from, or is otherwise unable to get in contact with, the designer within the said two month period or the designer elects not to have their garment returned, WOW™ will remove the garment from its collection, recycling the garment where possible.

-While the intellectual property of any garment purchased in accordance with this Clause: Garment Retention will remain with the designer, both WOW™ and the designer undertake not to reproduce or replicate the garment or authorise any third party to do so without the prior written consent of the other party.
+9.5.
+While the intellectual property of any garment purchased in accordance with this Clause 9 (Garment Retention) will remain with the designer, both WOW™ and the designer undertake not to reproduce or replicate the garment or authorise any third party to do so without the prior written consent of the other party.
 There may be occasions where WOW™ wishes to replicate or reproduce the garment for display in travelling shows, international exhibitions and the like.
 In the event any such occasion arises, WOW™ will, subject to the designer providing its consent to such replication or reproduction, consult with designer in respect of the means to undertake, and the methods used in the performance of, any such work.